-Honeycomb outdoor tiles create cool definition in a large backyard patio.
+Honeycomb outdoor tiles create cool definition in a patio.
 It cradles all the other features going on and the repetition adds a further layer of design edge for equilibrium.

 How do you design a patio?

-To design a patio successfully, you’ll need to think about its position in the garden, take into account its size and how many people are going to use it, think what you’re going to use it for, and decide on the style.
+With all good patio ideas, good design comes into play.
+And, you’ll need to think about its position in your backyard, taking into account its size and how many people are going to use it.
+Think what you’re going to use it for, and decide on the style.